-The Academic Support Center provides services and accommodations for students with documented learning differences.
+The Academic Support Center (ASC) provides services and negotiates accommodations for students with documented learning differences.
 Our goal is to provide reasonable accommodations for all students with learning needs so that they have an equal opportunity in their pursuit of a seminary education.
 These accommodations present an environment for the student to be able to succeed without compromising academic standards.
+Students requiring accommodations for a documented physical or learning disability should be in contact with the Director of the Academic Support Center, ideally during the first two weeks of a semester (or before the semester begins).
+A faculty member or an administrator of the Seminary may refer students, but the student must make contact with the Director of the Center to initiate the accommodations process.

-Students requiring accommodations for a documented physical or learning disability should be in contact with the Director of the Academic Support Center during the first two weeks of a semester (or before the semester begins).
-A faculty member or an administrator of the Seminary may refer students, but the student must make contact with the Director of the Center.
-Documentation of the disability must be from a physician, psychiatrist, or medical specialist who has worked with the student within the last five years.
+Documentation of the disability should be from a physician, psychiatrist, or medical specialist who has worked with the student within the last five years.
 Once an academic disability is established, the student and the Director of the Center will design an academic accommodations plan.
 This plan is to be revised and updated for each semester at the initiative of the student.

 If a student has never been formally diagnosed with a disability or their documentation information is more than five years old, the student may contact the Director of the Academic Support Center for consultation and support regarding learning and study plans.
+Academic support is available to all master's level students free of charge.

-THE LOUISVILLE INSTITUTE
+LOUISVILLE INSTITUTE

-In late 1990, Lilly Endowment Inc., an Indianapolis-based foundation, launched the Louisville Institute based at Louisville Presbyterian Theological Seminary.
-The mission of the Louisville Institute is to bridge church and academy by awarding grants and fellowships to those who lead and study North American religious institutions, practices, and movements, thereby promoting scholarship that strengthens church, academy, and society and contributes to the flourishing of the church.
-Our current grant programs include the Pastoral Study Project grant, the First Book Grant for Scholars of Color, the Project Grant for Researchers, and the Sabbatical Grant for Researchers.
+In late 1990, Lilly Endowment Inc., an Indianapolis-based foundation, launched Louisville Institute based at Louisville Presbyterian Theological Seminary.
+The mission of Louisville Institute is to bridge church and academy by awarding grants and fellowships to those who lead and study North American religious institutions, practices, and movements, thereby promoting scholarship that strengthens church, academy, and society and contributes to the flourishing of the church.
+Our current grant programs include the Pastoral Study Project grant, the First Book Grant for Scholars of Color, and the Grant for Researchers.
 We also offer Doctoral, Dissertation, and Postdoctoral Fellowships.
 Each year, we bring together grantees for collaboration and formation together at various consultations.
 Find out more at www.louisville-institute.org.